Legal aid in proceedings in France

 Who shall I contact

-Application for legal aid once the court has been seised
+Request for legal aid once the court has been seised

 You must send your application, together with the necessary supporting documents, to the legal aid office of the court of the place where the case is being handled.